AndroidHooker/hooker/README.md

     $ export ANDROID_HOME=/path/to/your/sdk/folder

-* Download SDK API 16 from the SDK manager.
+* Download SDK APIs from your SDK manager (Hooker has been tested with API 16, but should work with more recent versions).

 Build your reference Android Virtual Device (AVD)
 -------------------------------------------------